Amherst College Moratoria Collection

 Scope and Contents

-Clippings, printed matter, photographs and administrative records related to four separate moratoria held at Amherst College from April 1969 to May 1970 to protest current events and explore issues of the Vietnam War, race relations and other social issues, particularly with regard to the College's role in them.
+Clippings, printed matter, photographs and administrative records related to a series of political actions, including four separate moratoria, held at Amherst College from November 1968 to May 1972 to protest current events and explore issues of the Vietnam War, racism, and other social issues, particularly with regard to the College's role in them.

 - Amherst College (Organization)

 Conditions Governing Access